awsdocs/iam-user-guide/doc_source/list_amazonsessionmanagermessagegatewayservice.md

 References:
 + Learn how to [configure this service](https://docs.aws.amazon.com/systems-manager/latest/userguide/)\.
-+ Learn how to protect this service and its resources by [using IAM](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-configuring-access-iam-create.html) permission policies\.
++ Learn how to secure this service and its resources by [using IAM](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-configuring-access-iam-create.html) permission policies\.

 **Topics**
 + [Actions Defined by Amazon Session Manager Message Gateway Service](#amazonsessionmanagermessagegatewayservice-actions-as-permissions)